-- Nondeductible contributions you made to traditional IRAs: - · Distributions from traditional, SEP, or SIMPLE IRAs, if you have ever made nondeductible contributions to traditional IRAs: - · Conversions from traditional, SEP, or SIMPLE IRAs to Roth IRAs; and - · Distributions from Roth IRAs.
+- Nondeductible contributions you made to traditional IRAs; - Distributions from traditional, SEP, or SIMPLE IRAs, if you have a basis in these IRAs; - Conversions from traditional, SEP, or SIMPLE IRAs to Roth IRAs; and - · Distributions from Roth IRAs.

 Additional information.
 For more details on IRAs, see Pub.
 590-A, Contributions to Individual Retirement Arrangements (IRAs); and Pub.
 590-B, Distributions from Individual Retirement Arrangements (IRAs).